JeremyBYU/bpyproj/README.md

 ### Set SRID

 Spatial Reference Identifier (SRID) is a code that tells the plugin which projection system you desire to work with.
 A list of common SRID's can be found here at [EPSG.io](http://epsg.io/).
-Type in your code and then click the button `Set Projection`.
+Simply type in the SRID (e.g. EPSG:3857) into the `SRID` field.
+If more granular control is needed you can input the Proj.4 parameters directly as well in the other field titled `Proj4 Parameters`.